Pawlette/papas_fritas/biggestSmaller/README.md

 - TemporaryResult = 0

 1. Start from digit at last position in number i = (n-1)
-2. Find any digit in the previous positions (0 - (i-1)) bigger than current digit (PLEASE NOTE: NOT EQUALS)
+2. Find any digit in the previous positions (0 TO (i-1)) bigger than current digit (PLEASE NOTE: NOT EQUALS)

     2.a Did you find it?